Our Meal for Tomorrow

-Filming was entirely shot in Japan, running time was 109 minutes.

 Plot

 Ryota Hayama is a sensitive loner, disliked by his schoolmates, and always downcast and unhappy.
 He is called Jesus by schoolmates because of his perpetual sad look.
 Koharu Uemura takes a liking to him, and they start a relationship.
-The relationship continues until unexpectedly, Koharu breaks up with him, telling him that her grandmother dissaproved of their relationship.
+The relationship continues until unexpectedly, Koharu breaks up with him, telling him that her grandmother disapproved of their relationship.
 Hayama is devastated, however he is approached by Emiri who is in love with him, and they start going out.
 Hayama however, realised that he is still in love with Koharu, and splits up with his new girlfriend, telling Hayama that he still loves her.
 He approaches Uemura to try to rekindle their relationship, however is once again rebuffed.
 He then finds out that all is not what it seems.